ziwei0118/bayareabikeshare/README.md

-# Capstone project at the Data Incubator
+#A machine learning approach to design urban bicycle-sharing system.
-A machine learning approach to design urban bicycle-sharing system.
+This is my capstone project at the Data Incubator

 ## Python scripts in IPython Notebook